EMS Academy

 AEMT Program

-The EMS Academy Advanced EMT (AEMT) program is approved by the Georgia Department of Public Health, Office of EMS and Trauma and open to current EMTs employed by MetroAtlanta Ambulance Service.
-The AEMT student learns to perform more advanced skills in addition to those performed by the EMT.
-The AEMT in Georgia can administer medications (Aspirin, nitroglycerine, bronchial dilators, epinephrine, Glucagon, D50 and Narcan), and can perform advanced skills, such as placing blind insertion airway devices, administer intravenous fluids, administer medications and perform other critical skills required in the stabilization of critical patients.
+The Academy Advanced EMT program is approved by the Georgia Department of Public Health, Office of EMS and Trauma and open to current EMT’s employed by MetroAtlanta Ambulance Service.
+The Advanced Emergency Medical Technician (AEMT) learns to perform more advanced skills in addition to those performed by the EMT.
+The AEMT in Georgia can administer medications (Aspirin, nitroglycerine, bronchial dilators, epinephrine, Glucagon, D50, and Narcan), and can performed advanced skills such as placing blind insertion airway devices, administer intravenous fluids, administer medications, and perform other critical skills required in the stabilization of critical patients.
 AEMT courses are offered 2 times each year.

 For more information, employees should contact the EMS Academy at 770-693-8422.